TonyYangHan/cse15l-lab-reports/cse15l-week-5-lab-report-4.md

 technical/plos
 ```

-This options is useful because it allow me view the files I recently modified at specified time.
+`-mmin` option is useful because it allow me view the files I recently modified at specified time.
 For example, if I finished work and uploaded the files to the remote account at my office, I will be able to retrieve them immediately after I go home.
 This is especially useful if I add type so that I can look at files or directories only.

 ---
 * `-ls` option